 Merit-based scholarships are competitive and are awarded in recognition of exceptional or outstanding academic achievement.
 Consideration may also be given to outstanding leadership, service, entrepreneurship, citizenship, or creativity.
 Portfolio evaluations or other evidence of creative excellence will also be considered for applicants to art, crafts, design, film, and photography programs.

 To receive full consideration, applicants for fall entry must apply by applicable deadlines.
+Students who meet the eligibility requirements for multiple RIT merit-based scholarships, will be awarded the highest valued scholarship

 Notes